Bromelough History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) However, there are numerous villages and parishes named Bromley throughout Britain.
+The ancestors of the name Bromelough date back to the days of the Anglo-Saxon tribes of Britain.
+The name is derived from their residence in Bromley Abbots or Bromley Bagots in Staffordshire.
+Bromley itself is derived from the Old English word bromleigh which means clearing where brambles are found.
+Alternatively the name could have originated from the Old English words "brom" + "leah," and meant "woodland clearing where broom grows."
+However, there are numerous villages and parishes named Bromley throughout Britain.
 One of the oldest was Bromley in Kent.
 "This place, which is supposed to have derived its name from the quantity of broom with which the neighbourhood abounds, was in the eighth century given by Ethelbert, King of Kent, to the bishops of Rochester, in whose possession it remained, with very little interruption, till the recent purchase of an estate in Essex for the see."

 Early Origins of the Bromelough family

 The surname Bromelough was first found in Staffordshire where one of the first records of the name was Geoffrey de Bromleye who was listed there in the Hundredorum Rolls of 1273.
 The same rolls list Robert de Bromlegh in Salop.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes de Bromylegh.

 "Wootton Hall [in Wooton, Staffordshire], the seat of the Rev. Walter Davenport Bromley, who is owner of the village, is built on a spot than which, in the entire range of the vale of Dove, there is scarcely one more adapted for a noble mansion: its situation is a lofty sloping bank rising from a forest-like seclusion; and the landscape of mountain, meadow, and sylvan scenery is almost unbounded."
 "The ancient manor of Alvaston [in Cheshire] was possessed by the Bromley family, but no manor now exists."

-Early History of the Bromelough family
+Important Dates for the Bromelough family

-Another 237 words (17 lines of text) covering the years 1706, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Bromelough History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bromelough research.
+Another 119 words (8 lines of text) covering the years 1706, 1555, 1530, 1587, 1530, 1587, 1579, 1587, 1652, 1707, 1705, 1707, 1664, 1732, 1699, 1737, 1717, 1682, 1718, 1707 and 1718 are included under the topic Early Bromelough History in all our PDF Extended History products and printed products wherever possible.

 Bromelough Spelling Variations

 Bromelough has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bromelough have been found, including Bromley, Bromiley, Bromily, Bromly, Bromely, Bromly, Bromleigh and many more.

 Early Notables of the Bromelough family (pre 1700)

-Cheshire, Lord Chancellor of England (1579-1587); John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, an English politician, Member of the Parliament...
+John Bromley (c.1652-1707), of White River, St. Philip's, Barbados, and Horseheath Hall, Cambridgeshire, was an English...

-Another 36 words (3 lines of text) are included under the topic Early Bromelough Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Bromelough Notables in all our PDF Extended History products and printed products wherever possible.